Just-Xyro/Wraith-Hybrid/README.md

 ## Cosmetic Styles Disclaimer

-YOU CANT WEAR ANY COSMETIC YOU WANT YOU TECHNICALLY HAVE TO OWN THE COSMETIC STILL.
+> ⚠️ **WARNING:** YOU CANT WEAR ANY COSMETIC YOU WANT YOU TECHNICALLY HAVE TO OWN THE COSMETIC STILL.
 IT WILL ONLY UNLOCK THE STYLES OF THE COSMEITC FOR EXAMPLE IF YOU OWN SKULL TROOPER YOU CAN BE PURPLE STYLE PERFECTLY FINE EVEN IF YOU DONT OWN STYLE BUT IF YOU DONT OWN SKULL TROOPER YOU WILL BE REMOVED FROM MATCH YOU CAN DO METHODS TO BYPASS THE KICK AND EQUIP WHATEVER YOU WANT THOUGH JUST MORE STEPS

 ### Skins That Work Well If You Own

 - Skull Trooper
-- Fishstick
+- FishStick
-- Lara Croft
+- LaraCroft
 - Party Trooper
 - Master Cheif
 - Ghoul Trooper